August 23, 1963 —

 Other parts of old US-6 south of Bishop became US-395, I-5, I-110 and SR-1 at Long Beach.

-Within the city of Santa Clarita, one stretch of Sierra Highway was never fully decomissioned (at least not as of 2013).
+Within the city of Santa Clarita, one stretch of Sierra Highway was never fully decomissioned.
 As a result, Caltrans maintains the section of Sierra Highway from 500 feet north of Newhall Avenue to Whispering Leaves Drive, and it is the California Highway Patrol's responsibility to enforce traffic laws there.

 This section bears the unusual designation of SR-14U, where "U" stands for "unrelinquished."
 The rest of Sierra Highway that's inside the city is a city street.

 UPDATE: In 2017, the state Legislature approved AB 1172 (Acosta-Wilk), which clears the way for the relinguishment of SR-14U between Newhall Avenue and Friendly Valley Parkway

 upon a future agreement between the city and Department of Transportation, without requiring further legislative action.